laamdev/gp-rivals/README.md

 # GP Rivals

-Compare and visualize the performance of F1 teammates throughout a full season or specific races.
+Compare and visualize the performance of current and legendary F1 teammates throughout a full season or specific races.

 ## Stack